contributte/blogette/README.md

 ## Usage

 This is proof of conception.
-Main purpose was a create a simple concurrent to Jekylla and the others.
+Main purpose was a create a simple concurrent to Jekyll, Huge and the others.

 @todo